d630/fzf-fs/doc/USAGE.md

 ##### SETTINGS

-With internal set command these internal settings may be set:
+With the internal set command these internal settings may be set:

 ```
 set_deference